jen20/jen20.github.io/_posts/2015-09-07-using-hcl-part-1.markdown

 }
 ```

 That's rather a lot of code to deal with one configuration point.
-Fortunately
-for the most part it is unnecessary to write all this code.
-However, even with
+However,
-all this there are still issues.
+even with all this there are still issues.

 Imagine if we used this code in an application where the configuration file had
 many errors.
 We'd return from `ParseConfig` the first time any error was
-encountered - effectively forcing the user to play whack-a-mole with errors.
+encountered - effectively forcing the user to play whack-a-mole with errors as
+they fix each one.

 Instead what we want is a way of processing all of the configuration together
 and then returning all the errors in one hit.
 Luckily there is another
 HashiCorp library which will resolve this, named [go-multierror][me].
 Let's